silberberg11/silberberg11/README.md

 ## About Me
 At 16, I’m building projects that merge cybersecurity, cognitive science, and engineering.
-My goal is too understand how humans and systems can be hacked — and protected.
+My goal is to understand how humans and systems can be hacked — and protected.

 ## 📚 Past Projects
 - **USB Rubber Ducky Clone:** Built from a Raspberry Pi Pico, programmed to execute automated keystroke injection attacks for penetration testing.